busybeaver42/kv3/README.md

     at the end press the <Run doxygen> button in the upper left corner )

 #### ODAS (Open embeddeD Audition System)
     based on following github repro, I have create an example to use the ODAS information from the ODAS live system. https://github.com/introlab/odas

-    You have to install this repro before.
+    You have to install the ODAS repro before.
     Afterwards, my application can read and show the ODAS position data.
     The ODAS system need to know on which card and device the kinect azure is located.
-    This example show how you can use the ODAS live system information in your own application in together with kinect azure image streams and rendering. git checkout odas
+    This example shows you how to use odas live system information in your own application, together with the datastream and rendering from the Kinect Azure.

+    git checkout odas
     ./bin/kv3
     cd /odas/build/bin